Cao-Research-Group/CoIrNiRhRu-211steps-ADR-2026/MMC-source_code/MMC_README.txt

 (vi) PRIM.vasp: the PRIM file for CoIrNiRhRu fcc-(211) CE.

-In our settings, The annealing schedule was set to cool from 2000 K to 1000 K in ¦¤T = 20 K increments.
+In our settings, The annealing schedule was set to cool from 2000 K to 1000 K in delta_T = 20 K increments.
 At each temperature, the equilibration length of the MMC simulations was set to 4500 times of the total sites;
 the recording length was set to 500 times of the total sites.
-For our 15¡Á16 slab (1840 sites), this corresponds to 8,280,000 equilibration steps and 920,000 recording steps per temperature.
+For our 15 x 16 slab (1840 sites), this corresponds to 8,280,000 equilibration steps and 920,000 recording steps per temperature.